tomsugden/blackdogs/README.md

 blackdogs
 =========

-A new home for my Simon Joyner website:
+A care home for my elderly Simon Joyner website:

 - [Black Dogs & Yellow Birds](http://www.weeblackskelf.co.uk/simonjoyner/)

-This website was created many years ago and has been running itself as a Tavi wiki.
-However, I'd like to migrate it all to GitHub pages at some point and update the design a little.
+This website was created many years ago and at some stage I'll migrate it to GitHub pages...